51390/ecap-stream/README.md

-# PRISM
+# E-Cap Stream

-Prism is the eCAP module that receives the requests and responses and routes them for processing.
+This is an [E-Cap adapter](https://www.e-cap.org/downloads/) that receives the requests and responses and routes them for processing.